GasimGasimzada/gasim.xyz/content/posts/recursing-and-transforming-tuples-in-typescript/post.md

 every configuration can have different type requirements.

 In Typescript, tuple is an array where the number of items is know beforehand and the each item can have different types.
-This concept is exactly was I was looking for but there was one catch -- I still wanted to retain some form of consistency among items:
+This concept is exactly what I was looking for but there was one catch -- I still wanted to retain some form of consistency among items: